The North Sea – Visiting Holland’s Fabulous Sand Dunes

 We backtracked for a short distance and took the bike path that ran through the middle of the dune country in one of the most scenic stretches so far.
 Here is the view starting out.

-There were cattle roaming freely which Albert explained were a Scottish highland variety imported specially to keep the grass cropped without destroying the underlying roots as goats would do.
+There were cattle roaming freely which Albert explained were a Scottish highland variety imported especially to keep the grass cropped without destroying the underlying roots as goats would do.
 We stopped at the foot of one dune that had to be well over a hundred feet high and climbed to a lookout on top from where we could see the North Sea to the left and bulb fields to the right.
 It was such a great view that I saw it featured in Dutch tourism photos.
 Here is our version.

 A short time later I noticed that the group was getting quite stretched out and dropped back to make sure I could see Marielle who always acted as the back patrol.
 I kept Josee and Arnaud in view and I presumed they could see Brigitte.
 Katherine and Marielle who were further back.
 Albert sometimes had a tendency to get focused on the way ahead and forget about what was or was not behind him.
-We came to a turn and I waited for Josee and Arnaud to come into view which they did and I pedaled on to find the rest of the group stopped for a breather.
+We came to a turn and I waited for Josee and Arnaud to come into view which they did and I pedalled on to find the rest of the group stopped for a breather.
 After five minutes it was apparent that the last three must have missed the turn and I told Albert who tore off after them.
-While he was gone I noticed a huge black bull rubbing his very long and lethal horns against a tree trunk about 100 yards.
+While he was gone I noticed a huge black bull rubbing his very long and lethal horns against a tree trunk about 100 yards away.
 He looked exactly like one of those Spanish bulls that are bred for the bullfighting arena.
 Fortunately he didn’t seem interested in us and in particular my bright red jersey.

 Albert returned with the trio of missing cyclists who had not in fact missed the turn because they never got there.
 Brigitte had gotten one of her shoelaces entangled in her sprocket which led to another crash.
 It took a few minutes to unravel the lace and get moving again.
 I could tell from Brigitte’s demeanor that she and her electric bike were about to become estranged.